 Any successful training or performance improvement intervention starts with understanding the business challenge to solve and the performance gap to close.

 A PWC Annual Global CEO Survey showed that 73 percent of CEOs have concerns about the skill sets of their employees.
 They expect their learning department to analyze skill gaps in today’s and tomorrow’s workforce.
 This analysis requires learning professionals to adopt a consultative approach and embrace an analytical mindset.
-It is changing the roles of many learning professionals from order-takers to data-driven performance consultants.
+It is changing the roles of many learning professionals from order takers to data driven performance champions.

 The pieces of evidence are there.
 Learning organizations that successfully implement analytics practices discover new hidden value and produce better business results.
 Check out this chief learning officer’s study of 467 organizations: “Unleashing the Power of Performance Analytics: Driving performance at the intersection of learning and business.”

 But for many, even though the goal of adopting a learning analytics practice is clear, the way there is not easy and straightforward.
 Analytics can sometimes appear to be out of reach and outside the scope of their learning function.
 L&D typically lives in a data-poor environment, LMS data aside.
 Outside of the LMS, 97% of L&D leaders want to improve the way they gather and analyze data (Dixon and Overton, Towards Maturity, 2017).
 So, let’s start with the data.

 There Are Three Types of Data to Consider

 - Learning data

 - Performance data